MON-FRI: 9:00 AM – 6:00 PM

 Why This Works Better Than Styling

-The Eldar wireless cylindrical wall lights are ideal for this, casting a focused beam that emphasizes vertical textures.
+The Eldar wireless cylindrical wall lights are ideal for this technique, casting a focused beam that emphasizes vertical textures without scattering light across the room.

 Where to Apply This

-Use this technique in hallways, feature walls, or behind beds where materials already exist but aren’t being highlighted.
+Hallways, feature walls, and spaces behind beds where materials already exist but aren't being highlighted are the best starting points.

 4. Replace Table Lamps with Wall-Mounted Lighting